reduxjs/redux-devtools/README.md

 >### React 0.14 Support
->React 0.14 support is coming, but it’s not ready yet.
+>React 0.14 support is coming in the `next` branch.
->Please wait until next week to get it.
+>[Helps us test it](https://github.com/gaearon/redux-devtools/releases/tag/v3.0.0-beta-2) to get it sooner.

 Redux DevTools